ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

     }
 }
 ~~~~~~~~~~~
-{: #fig-example-error-response title="Example of Error Response with Problem Details"}
+{: #fig-example-error-response title="Example of Error Response with Problem Details."}

 Note to RFC Editor: In the figure above, please replace "TBD" with the unsigned integer assigned as key value to the Custom Problem Detail entry "ace-error" (see {{iana-problem-details}}).
 Then, please delete this paragraph.